kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="the-situation"></a>
 ## The Situation

-I had a project at work where I basically had to create a single page website using the typical HTML/CSS/JavaScript web stack.
+I had a project at work where I basically had to create a single page website using a standard HTML/CSS/JavaScript web stack.
+Here's how the enviroment was configured:

+* [Jade](http://jade-lang.com/ "Review the Jade HTML template engine") was used for HTML pre-processing.
+* [LESS](http://lesscss.org/ "Review the LESS pre-processor") was used for CSS pre-processing.
+* [CoffeeScript](http://coffeescript.org/ "Review the CoffeeScript JS pre-processor") was used for JavaScript pre-processing.
+* [Bower](http://bower.io/ "Review the Bower web package manager") was used to managed browser-level dependencies via a `bower.json` file.
+* [npm](https://www.npmjs.com/ "Review the npm package manager for Node") was used to managed development-task dependencies via a `package.json` file.
+* [Grunt](http://gruntjs.com/ "Review the Grunt task runnder") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate processes related to the items above.

+While all these things above do different things,

+<a name="the-problem"></a>
+## The Problem